tfabris/BlueGigaEmpeg/README.txt

 pins are good too, to make sure solid ground is achieved.

 Bluetooth chip+board "RX/TX" pins connected to the "TX2/RX2" pins (serial port
-2) of Arduino Note: This is a crossover connection, i.e., RX from the Arduino is connected to TX on the dev board.
-On the line that runs from the Arduino TX2 pin to the RX pin on the Bluetooth chip, add a voltage divider circuit by using two 10k resistors in the following configuration.
-Connect one of the 10K resistors to the TX2 pin from the Arduino, connect the other 10K resistor to GND, and connect the other leads of each resistor to each other.
-The RX-input of the WT32i then gets connected to that same point (where the two resistors are tied together).
-Example schematic:
+2) of Arduino.
+Note: This is a crossover connection, i.e., RX from the Arduino is connected to TX on the dev board and vice-versa.

+On the line that runs from the Arduino TX2 pin to the RX pin on the Bluetooth chip, add a 50% voltage divider circuit by using two 10k resistors in the following configuration:

-    ARDUINO -----VVVVV----+----VVVVV-----GND
+    ARDUINO TX2-----VVVVV----+----VVVVV-----GND
-    TX2         10Kohm    |    10Kohm
+                   10Kohm    |    10Kohm
                              |
+                             |
-                       WT32i Rx
+                             +-----WT32i Rx

 Bluetooth chip+Board three I2S pins PCM_CLK, PCM_SYNC, PCM_IN connected to
-empeg IISC, IISW, IISD1 via special modification to the empeg the tuner connector, as described in the section below titled "Empeg Car Interior Modification for Digital I2S connection".
-These will each need to be coming in through some resistors arranged in a voltage divider configuration, with a 4.7k and a 10k resistor for each one of the three lines.
+empeg IISC, IISW, IISD1 via special modification to the empeg the tuner connector, as described in the section of this document titled "Modify Empeg Car interior for I2S digital audio connection".

+Each one of the three I2S pins will need to be coming in through a set of resistors arranged in a voltage divider configuration, with a 4.7k and a 10k resistor for each one of the three lines.
 Example of one line:

-    EMPEG -----VVVVV----+----VVVVV-----GND
+    EMPEG IISC-----VVVVV----+----VVVVV-----GND
-    IISC      4.7Kohm   |    10Kohm
+                  4.7Kohm   |    10Kohm
+                            |                     (3x)
                             |
-                  WT32i PCM_CLK
+                            +-----WT32i PCM_CLK

 Experimental Reset Line: Bluetooth chip+board RST (reset) pin connected to Pin 51 of the Arduino board.
 This is working for Mark Lord, but my chip fried immediately after trying this, so I consider this to be a risk if connecting directly.
-So instead, run it through a voltage divider and a diode before it goes into the RST pin on the Bluetooth.
+So instead, run it through a 50% voltage divider and a diode before it goes into the RST pin on the Bluetooth.
 Example:

-    ARDUINO -----VVVVV----+----VVVVV-----GND
+    ARDUINO PIN 51-----VVVVV----+----VVVVV-----GND
-    PIN 51      10Kohm    |    10Kohm
+                      10Kohm    |    10Kohm
                                 |
                                 |
                                 +-------->|--------WT32i RST
                                      Diode 1N914